What Does it Mean to Study Systems Engineering?

 Bachelor of Science in Systems Engineering

-The first two years of most BS degree programs in systems engineering provide a basic overview of the field of engineering in general, with specializations available in the third or fourth years.
-This overview includes the study of technology and science, design engineering, and business.
+The first two years of most BS degree programs in systems engineering detail a basic overview of the field of engineering in general, with specializations available in the third or fourth years.
+This overview may include the study of core mathematics and computer science, physics, chemistry, basic design engineering, and business.

 During their first two years, systems engineering students are often able to take one or two elective courses in something that interests them specifically, from history to philosophy to auto mechanics.
 The third and fourth years of study are often supplemented by a research project, a work-study project, or a term abroad, depending on the program.
 You'll have the opportunity to begin gaining hands-on experience in the field before graduating, thereby making the post-graduate job hunt much easier.
 These projects can range from working as an engineering assistant or research assistant to traveling abroad and working on simulated systems using a foreign platform.